Syphilis is an infection caused by a bacterium calledTreponema pallidum.

 Syphilis used to be a very common STI, but it became increasingly rare during the 20th century.
-The infection has, however, increased in recent years among men who have sex with men.
-Syphilis is still widespread in other parts of the world.
+The infection has, however, increased quite a bit in recent years among men who have sex with men.

 Seven to 10 weeks after the first sores you may get new symptoms; fever and swollen lymphatic glands are common symptoms.
 However, there are not always symptoms, or they are so mild that they go unnoticed.
 These first two phases are called early-stage syphilis, and during this time there is a high risk of passing the infection on to others during sexual contact.

-If syphilis goes untreated it gradually enters a phase called late-stage syphilis, and this is when the infection can cause damage to the heart and brain, for example.
-Treatment may prevent further damage, but any damage that’s already been done is permanent.
+If syphilis goes untreated it gradually enters a phase called late-stage syphilis, and this is when the infection can cause damage to the heart and brain, or practically any internal organ.
+Treatment prevents further damage, but any damage that’s already been done is permanent.

 How is syphilis passed on?

-If you turn out to have syphilis, you will have to take part in an infection trace.
+If you turn out to have syphilis, you will have to take part in contact tracing.
 In order to find others who may have syphilis, you’ll be asked who you’ve had sex with recently.
-It may feel a bit strange, but it’s a good way of showing consideration for the people you’ve had sex with.
+It may feel a bit strange, but it’s a way of showing consideration for the people you’ve had sex with.
 It gives them an opportunity to check that they’re healthy.
-This is what an infection trace is – sounds kinda weird, but it’s actually a great thing!

 Syphilis can be cured with antibiotics as it’s caused by a bacterium.
 The infection heals if treatment is followed.